TechNickAI/AICodeBot/README.md

 - [ ] **Test Generation**: Generates unit tests for code.
 - [ ] **Code Generation**: Generates boilerplate code for common tasks.
 - [ ] **Integration with CI/CD pipelines**: Integrates with CI/CD pipelines to automate tasks like code review, testing, and deployment (via GitHub Actions)
-- [ ] **Rubber Ducky Chat Bot**: Helps developers think through design issues by providing a conversational interface to discuss and solve problems.
+- [ ] **Rubber Ducky Chat Bot**: Helps developers think through design issues by providing a conversational interface to discuss and solve problems
 - [ ] **Linting**: Checks code for linting errors and automatically fixes them where possible.
 - [ ] **Handle GitHub Issues**: Handles issues that you assign to @aicodebot.
 It could also suggest labels for new issues based on their content.